-Interest rates are based on a combination of factors including trends with key reference points such as the Federal Funds Rate and Prime Rate, loan size relative to value, collateral complexity and, as it relates to renewals, a borrower’s history of timely payments.
+Interest rates are based on a combination of factors including trends with key reference points such as key index rates, loan size relative to value, collateral complexity and, as it relates to renewals, a borrower’s history of timely payments.

 Interest is calculated daily based on a 360 day calendar year.